Measuring the Migdal effect in semiconductors for dark matter detection

 As a schematic setup, the NEXUS facility at Fermilab is designed to provide a D-D generator neutron beam incident on a 10~mK, single-electron resolution detector (e.g. SuperCDMS HVeV~\cite{Romani:2017iwi,SuperCDMS:2020ymb,Ren:2020gaq,SuperCDMS:2022zmd}) in a $\sim$100~cts/kg/day/keV radiation environment.
-Crucially, the chosen detector should be thin compared to the mean free path in silicon of $\sim$10~cm for a $<$50~keV neutron (for which the cross-section is constant~\cite{endf}), to ensure that neutrons scatter only once on average and thus that angular smearing from multiple scattering is not a concern.
+Crucially, the chosen detector should be thin compared to the mean free path in silicon of $\sim$10~cm for a $<$50~keV neutron (for which the cross section is constant~\cite{endf}), to ensure that neutrons scatter only once on average and thus that angular smearing from multiple scattering is not a concern.
 The NEXUS D-D generator (Adelphi model DD108) produces up to $\sim$10$^9$ neutrons/s isotropically, with a collimated $\sim$10$^3$ neutrons/s rate incident on a $\sim$1~cm$^2$ detector area.
 Filters should be able to modulate a higher-energy neutron source (such as the D-D generator) down to the respective anti-resonance with roughly 10$\%$ energy width, minimal higher-energy contamination, and a $\sim$10$^3$ reduction in overall flux.
 This means that, with minimal modification, NEXUS could produce a filtered keV-scale neutron beam with $\sim$1~neutron/s incident on a single-electron threshold semiconductor detector with a custom backing array in a low-background environment; to the best of our knowledge, no other such facility currently exists.
-In such a setup with a series of $\Delta\theta_n \approx 10^{\circ}$ wide backing arrays at different angles (including at $\theta_n \pm 5^{\circ}$ around the central angles shown in Fig.~\ref{fig:Eion_spec}), one would expect to see a handful of neutron-induced Migdal events with roughly one month of exposure in the case of the 24~keV beam, whereas the 2~keV beam setup would require more exposure.
-This number could be improved with a hotter neutron source or by deploying multiple silicon detectors in the beam, but each of these improvements comes with trade-offs and complications.
-One of the biggest challenges in such a setup would be to sufficiently eliminate higher-energy neutron contamination in the beam from the energy region of interest, which can hopefully be achieved through careful angular tagging.